mrosseel/btcfullnode/readme.md

 ## Get your tor private key

-The easiest way to get your tor hostname and private key is to just start tor from the commandline somewhere, and search the tor directories for the hostname/private_key files.
+If you don't already have a tor private key, the easiest way is to just start tor from the commandline somewhere, and search the tor directories for the hostname/private_key files.

 ```rsa
 -----BEGIN RSA PRIVATE KEY-----